 4 Methods to Close That Ice-Cold Ceiling Vent (Home / Office)

-Is the ceiling vent in your home or office giving you the cold shoulder?
+Is the ceiling vent in your office space giving you the chills?

 How to Close Any Ceiling Vent

 Take a look at the steps below that will help you to close any vent in next to no time.
-The only tool you’ll need for this job is a step ladder.
+In my experience, a step ladder is the only tool you’ll need for the job.

-A rectangular ceiling vent typically operates with a switch.
-You can move this switch up or down to open or close the vent.
-If you would like to close a rectangular vent, do the following.
+Rectangular ceiling vents typically operate with a switch.
+You can move the switch up or down to open or close the vent.
+If you’d like to close a rectangular vent, do the following:

-Slide the switch up or down to stop the airflow
+Slide the ceiling vent’s switch up or down to stop the airflow

 Method #2 Circular Vents

-A circular ceiling vent is usually installed with a dial.
-The dial when turned can open or close the flow of air.
-Here’s how to close a circular vent in your home or office.
+From what I’ve seen over the years, circular ceiling vents are usually installed with a dial.
+The dial, when turned, can open or close the flow of air.
+Here’s how to close a circular vent in your home or office:

 Method #3 Square Vents

+If you’re wondering how to open and close square ceiling vents, it’s rather simple.
 Square ceiling vents operate very similarly to circular vents.
-They also have a dial that you can turn to open or close the flow of air.
-To close a square vent, here’s what you should do.
+Square ceiling vents also have a dial that you can turn to open or close the flow of air.
+To close a square vent, here’s what you should do:

 *NOTE: The dial on the vent could be located underneath the vent cover.
-If it is, you will need to remove the vent cover to close the flow of air.
-On some vent models, you can pull on the cover to remove it and expose the dial.
-On others, you will need to use a screwdriver or a drill to remove the cover.
+If so, you’ll need to remove the vent cover to close the flow of air.
+I often find that, on some vent models, you can pull on the cover to remove it and expose the dial, while on others, you’ll need to use a screwdriver or a drill to remove the cover.

-The dial could be underneath the vent cover – a screwless model like this one can just be popped off.
+The dial could be underneath the vent cover – a screwless model like the one in the picture above can just be popped off.

 Method #4 Other Vents or Covers

 So what can you do if you cannot see a switch or a dial on your ceiling vent?
-Don’t worry, you won’t have to settle for sitting at your desk with a turtleneck sweater and a jacket on all year round.
-There is an easy and inexpensive method that you can use to close it.
+Don’t worry; you won’t have to settle for sitting at your desk wearing a turtleneck sweater and a jacket all year round.
+There’s an easy and inexpensive method that you can use to close a switchless ceiling vent.

-You can also get magnetic vent covers which will also do the job.
+For starters, you can get magnetic vent covers which will do a great job.

-• Thin sheet of insulation (rigid foam board only – not other types)
+• A thin sheet of insulation (rigid foam board only – not other types).

-• Drill or screwdriver (depending on your vent)
+• A drill or screwdriver (depending on your vent).

-3. Cut the insulation to the size of the vent using a pair of scissors or the utility knife
+3. Cut the insulation to the size of the vent using a pair of scissors or a utility knife.

 4. Take the front cover off of the vent.
 If your vent cover isn’t fixed in place with any screws, you should be able to pull it off easily.
-If not, you will need to use a screwdriver or drill to remove it.
+If not, you must use a screwdriver or drill to remove the vent cover.

 Remove the vent cover using a drill or screwdriver